What Are BUSU Clubs

 How do I run a club?

 Clubs are social groups for students who share common interests.
 Based on that interest, your club may decide to host meetings, events or club activities.
 The sky is the limit!
-Under Perks of Running a Club on the BUSU Website, clubs can utilize these resources to build club activities.
+Under Club Toolbox on the BUSU Website, clubs can utilize these resources to build club activities.

 When can I start a club?